Chubu Centrair International Airport: Aichi Sky Expo

+Future developments

+Second runway

+Aichi Governor Hideaki Omura announced in December 2021 that two new runways were planned at the airport: a 3290 m parallel runway to the east of the existing runway, to be completed in 2027, and after the landfill expansion work on the west side of the airport, a 3500 m runway there, which would replace the existing runway.

+Ministry of Land, Infrastructure, Transport and Tourism of Japan has begun preparations for construction of Chubu Centrair Airport's second runway in 2024.
+The new 3290 m runway will be built 210 m east of the current runway.
+Construction is scheduled to begin in 2025 and be completed in 2027.

-Terminals
+Terminals and other major buildings

+Terminal 1

+Terminal 1 is the main terminal of the airport.
 The northern side of the terminal holds domestic flights, while the southern side holds international flights, each with dedicated ticket counters, security checkpoints and baggage carousels, and for international flights, immigration and customs facilities.
 Arrivals are processed on the second floor, and departures on the third.
 The lower level is used for maintenance, catering, and other ground operations, as well as for passenger buses to hardstands in the middle of the airport ramp.
 There are thirteen gates for domestic flights (including three bus gates), and fourteen for international flights (including three bus gates).
-Terminal 2 is a domestic and international terminal for budget airlines, with 11 gates for international flights and 9 gates for domestic flights.